Healthy Homes Assessment Waterloo

 Waterloo Moisture Ingress & Drainage

-Rental properties need to have effective drainage to get rid of the stormwater and surface waters and ground water, including an appropriate outfall or runoff.
-Making sure that water has a proper place to go, and it can’t linger underneath the structures is a crucial aspect of making sure your property is dry.
+Rental properties must have effective drainage to get rid of floodwaters, surface water, and ground water, which includes an appropriate outfall or runoff.
+Making sure that the water has a location to go, and also that it isn’t allowed to remain beneath structures is a crucial aspect of maintaining your property’s dry.

-In addition to the drainage system that will prevent moisture from entering, if your rental has an enclosed gap between floorboards and the soil, a ground-water barrier should be put in place if it is reasonably practicable to install it.
+Alongside the drainage system that will prevent water ingress, if the rental has an enclosed gap between your flooring and the soil, a ground-water barrier should be put in place if it’s reasonably practicable to install it.

-An underground moisture barrier usually a polythene sheet laid over the ground to stop any moisture in the ground from accumulating into the home.
-It also assists in preventing any damage to your underfloor insulation.
+Ground moisture barriers are generally a polythene sheet laid over the ground to prevent any moisture that is present in the ground from entering the structure.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection